 This first letter is written in code with mentions of Babylon, a stand-in name for Rome, the central city of power who, not unlike the iconic city of the same name, gave itself over to licentiousness, evil, idol worship, and false gods in their self-arrogance.
 The letter, written in the later years of Peter’s life, is during the time of that fateful fire in Rome around AD 64.

-If the Christians were so good, kind, and generous, what was the Roman’s beef with them?
+If the Christians were so good, kind, and generous, what was Rome’s beef with them?
 Part of the challenge was the false interpretations of their actions were propagated by the authorities through defamatory headlines of the day.
 Rome knew Christians followed the teachings of Jesus yet they capitalized on the strange and different rituals done in Christian fellowship.
 The rumor was published that Christians were cannibals because of drinking someone’s blood and eating his body.
 And then there were accusations of sexual orgies that began with the Holy kiss shared between each other.
 Of course, the Roman headlines would conveniently forget to mention the brutality of Nero, who would drag the Christians through the street behind horses until they died.
 Or how he would ignite their dead bodies to light outdoor parties.
 The beheadings, crucifixion, murdering of his mother and family members and, of course, the arson of Rome he was suspicious of committing so he could rebuild edifices to glorify him were overlooked.

 This was the current environment the Christians lived.
-If there is a parallel book in the Old Testament to this one, it would be the same as the suffering as in Job.
+If there is a parallel book in the First Testament to this one, it would be the same as the suffering as in Job.
 The persecution and suffering are also in the background in the writings of the Gospel of Mark who used Peter as his source.

-Peter calls his readers to the theme of endurance in the suffering despite righteousness ( key verse 5:8-9).
+Peter calls his readers to the theme of endurance in the suffering despite righteousness (a key verse 5:8-9).
 Peter wrote about the good news of Jesus during the period of Christian persecution.
 He reminded them, in 1Peter 2:12, to “live such good lives…they may see your good deeds and glorify God on the day He visits.”

 Each year, our headlines say the previous year was the worst year of Christian persecution in modern history.
 Not to make light of their martyrdom, the tendency for societies or groups within to alienate or repress different cultures is a recurrent historical theme in humanity.
 Opinions on morality, worldview, self-image, attitudes towards others and overall identity contribute to determining a person’s spirituality and religion.
 Religious differences can be significant cultural, personal, and social factors.
 Worldwide freedom of belief has been deemed a human rights issue.